Video Game Designer Career Information

 - Content designer—Responsible for researching and developing game characters and plot within the context of a game's world

-- Game mechanic designer (also called systems designer)—Responsible for working out the technical aspects of gameplay, including game play systems, rules, and detailed character interactions
+- Game mechanic (systems) designer—Responsible for working out the technical aspects of gameplay, including game play systems, rules, and detailed character interactions

-- Level designer (also called environment designer)—Responsible for creating detailed game environments and determining factors such as a where objects and characters will appear within those environments
+- Level (environment) designer—Responsible for creating detailed game environments and determining factors such as a where objects and characters will appear within those environments

 - User interface designer—Responsible for developing aspects of a game that affect playability, including menus and displays